Paul W. Franks

+Paul Walter Franks (born 1964) is a British philosopher who is the Robert F. and Patricia Ross Weis Professor of Philosophy and Judaic Studies at Yale University.

+Biography

-Paul Walter Franks is the Robert F. and Patricia Ross Weis Professor of Philosophy and Judaic Studies at Yale University.
-He graduated with his PhD from Harvard University in 1993.
-Franks' dissertation, entitled "Kant and Hegel on the Esotericism of Philosophy", was supervised by Stanley Cavell and won the Emily and Charles Carrier Prize for a Dissertation in Moral Philosophy at Harvard University.
+Franks graduated with his PhD from Harvard University in 1993.
+Franks' dissertation, entitled Kant and Hegel on the Esotericism of Philosophy, was supervised by Stanley Cavell and won the Emily and Charles Carrier Prize for a Dissertation in Moral Philosophy at Harvard University.
 He completed his B.A (First Class) and M.A, in Philosophy, Politics and Economics at Balliol College, Oxford.
 Prior to this, Franks received his general education at the Royal Grammar School, Newcastle, and studied classical rabbinic texts at Gateshead Talmudical College.